Police and fire department appeal: "Don't attack us"

-Thepolice and fire department in Berlin are warning against the misuse of firecrackers and rockets with a joint video at the start of the firework sales this Thursday.
+Police and fire department in Berlin warn against the misuse of firecrackers and rockets with a joint video at the start of the fireworks sales.
 "We are going into action together.
 So that you can celebrate New Year's Eve safely.
-And to help you if you need us," say a policewoman, a police officer and a firefighter in the post published on Wednesday on the platform formerly known as Twitter X.
+And to help you if you need us," say a policewoman, a police officer and a firefighter in the post published on the platform formerly known as Twitter X.

 "Please respect our work.
 Give us enough space to do it.
 And follow our instructions," it continues.
 "Don't attack us.
 Don't shoot us with firecrackers, rockets or alarm guns.
 You are liable to prosecution and could face several years in prison."
 The three participants appeal: "So don't ruin your future.
 And respect us.
 The people who are there for you and your families."